What Are Those White Basement Wall Stains?

 Share this Post

 If you have an unfinished basement with bare concrete or block walls, you might notice white basement wall stains that happen over time.
-You will gradually see an efflorescence, white and sometimes red stains appearing on the walls.
+You will gradually see an efflorescence, with white and sometimes red stains on the walls.
 This visual warning is chemistry at work.

 The Origin of White Basement Wall Stains